-What Does The Honhaipr Device Mean?
+What Does The Honhaipr Device Mean

 In that case, you’ll have to figure out what is precisely using more data and how to limit its data usage.
 If you’re experiencing this problem, it’s most likely due to a faulty router or misconfigured settings on the device attached to your router.

-What Does The Honhairp Device Affect?
+What Does The Honhairp Device Affect

 A device shown as a Honhairp on any network uses too much data or is malfunctioning.
 Mostly, the Honhairp device tends to use too much data, causing overage on bandwidth.

 Here are some of the most common ways to address this issue fast:

-1. Note the consumption timings
+Note the consumption timings

 Most AT&T routers include the modules that enable you to detect when data usage is increasing and the spikes you must handle.
 Make sure you’re noting them correctly, and then observe their patterns.
 It will be much simpler for you to discover the device represented as Honhaipr in the network settings.

-2. Narrowing down and disconnecting devices
+Narrowing down and disconnecting devices

 This one is a little old-school, but it’s still worth noting for anybody who isn’t tech-savvy and wants to figure out what’s wrong.
 The secret is to one by one disconnect each gadget if you’re unable to determine which of the devices is Honhaipr.

 On your PC, keep your connected device’s window open when you’re disconnecting a device from Wi-Fi.
 Remove one device at a time from your list.
 You can do this to ensure that the Honhaipr device is not one of your devices, and you can ban it if it isn’t.

-3. Check MAC (Media Access Control) Address
+Check MAC (Media Access Control) Address

 MAC is an Internet Protocol address commonly known as an IP address.
 Every device has its own MAC address, which may be linked to Bluetooth or Wi-Fi for wireless connection or even the internet via Ethernet.

 However, the critical thing to bear in mind is that you’ll have to discover how to verify the MAC address on each of your devices.
 This may be a difficult task for some people.
 Check the connection between your router and each of your devices for MAC addresses.

-4. Check all your devices
+Check all your devices

-Most people report PS4 to be designated as Honhaipr device on AT&T routers, although this isn’t certain and may or may not apply to you.
+Most people report PS4 to be designated as an Honhaipr device on AT&T routers, although this isn’t certain and may or may not apply to you.
 That is why, if you haven’t already, it would be a good idea, to begin with, the PS4 and any other Sony device to save effort and time.
 Perform a check on all of the devices to fix the issue quickly.

 Keeping track of data usage is one of the imperative things to ensure that you aren’t misusing it.
 But, sometimes, we face the issue of the Honhaipr device on our router, leading to more data usage on the bandwidth.
 Hopefully, you know how to detect the Honhaipr devices on your router and fix it.